Thornclaw1/commascript/README.md

 x => "Hello World!"
 ```

 Using this to "discard" the result can help clean up the memory table, and prevent unwanted side-effects.
-In this case, we are just telling the program to not store the two statements, as variables
+In this case, we are just telling the program to not store the two statements as variables

 Now let's get to using the string that the user passed in.
 Memory is stored in a list of sorts, and to retrieve them, you use the keyword `m` followed by the index of the value you want to retrieve.
 So to obtain our inputed string, we will use the following syntax `m0`.